-If getting in shape is in your plan for this year, be sure to approach your regimen safely.
-Follow these tips from Michael James, physical therapist and rehab manager at Sharp Chula Vista Medical Center.
+If getting in shape is in your plan, be sure to approach your regimen safely.
+Follow these tips from Michael James, physical therapist and rehabilitation manager at Sharp Chula Vista Medical Center.

-“For anyone planning their resolutions for the New Year, getting fit and following a balanced, healthy diet that consists of fruits, vegetables and lean protein is a great start,” James says.
-“Before beginning any routine, make sure to consult your doctor to ensure a properly balanced approach.”
+“Adding more activity to our daily routines and following a balanced, healthy diet that consists of fruits, vegetables and lean protein is a great start to any new regimen,” James says.
+“However, before beginning any routine, make sure to consult your doctor to ensure a properly balanced approach.”

 Get your heart pumping